hkishawi/react-recipe-app/my-recipe/README.md

-# Your Recipe guide
+# 🌿 Garnish 🌿
 ## Built with React using the Edamam API; styled with CSS

-### A website designed to answer one of our most profound questions
+### A website designed to answer the world's most profound question:
 ### "What's for dinner??" 🤷